jotego/jtcores/modules/jtframe/doc/clocks.md

 # Game clocks

 Games are expected to operate on a 48MHz clock using clock enable signals.
-There is an optional 6MHz that can be enabled with the macro **JTFRAME_CLK6**.
-This clock goes in the game module through a _clk6_ port which is only connected to when that macro is defined. _jtbtiger_ is an example of game using this feature.
+There is an optional 24MHz clock for modules that cannot be synthesized at 48MHz.

  clock input | Macro Needed
 -------------|--------------